Primary Navigation Mobile

 • Tidy handling, despite soft suspension

 This is nice and easy because it’s clear that Citroen has honed this car for comfort rather than sporty handling.
-However, despite its soft suspension that benefits from the Citroen Advanced Comfort programme (which brings you Progressive Hydraulic Cushions for its suspension and Advance Comfort seats), it feels light on its feet in corners and has tidy and accurate handling.
+However, despite its soft suspension that benefits from the Citroen Advanced Comfort programme (which brings you Progressive Hydraulic Cushions for its suspension and Advance Comfort seats), it feels agile in corners and has tidy and accurate handling.